MP Estate Planning UK

 Why you need an Organisation Government Gateway account

-You must use an Organisation Government Gateway account.
-An Individual gateway ID will not work for a trust application.
+You must use an Organisation Government Gateway account for trust registration.
+An Individual Gateway ID will not work — the TRS system will not allow you to proceed with a personal login.

-This is the rule that trips people up.
-If you start with a personal login, you will be blocked when the system asks for an organisation ID.
+This is the rule that catches people out most often.
+If you start with your personal Individual Gateway (the one you might use for your own Self Assessment), you will be blocked when the system asks for an Organisation ID.
+You will then need to create a new account and start again.

 One Gateway account per trust: plan ahead